Aukerul-Shuvo/Digital-Image-Processing/README.md

 This repository contains practical implementation of image processing using python in google colab
 topics:

-1. intro to colab and DIP
+1. Intro to colab and DIP
-2. histogram processing
+2. Histogram processing
-3.compression: loco-i compression, calic (koray nai but bolsilo)
+3. Compression: loco-i compression, calic (koray nai but bolsilo)
 4. Filtering: spatial and frequency domain filtering
-5: boundary extraction and segmentation
+5: Boundary extraction and Segmentation

 AS lab
-1 : morphological operations
+1: Morphological operations
 2: Wavelet Transformation